-Vegan lettuce wraps, featuring brown rice with green veggies, jackfruit and an oil-free cashew dressing.
+Vegan lettuce wraps, featuring jackfruit, brown rice with green veggies and an oil-free cashew dressing.
 Refreshing and packed with texture and flavour, this easy recipe is a definite must-try for a healthy lunch or dinner!
 Gluten-free and ready in less than 30 minutes.

 Lettuce wraps: I gave them a go for the first time a few weeks ago, and was pleasantly surprised.
 Crunchy, fun to make and great to enjoy as a summery picnic.

 I think it’s important to address a misconception.
 When you hear ‘lettuce wraps’/‘lettuce boats’/‘lettuce tacos’, etc, you might think diets or cutting carbs.
 But ‘lettuce’ not judge a book by its cover.
 I’ve never pretended to be low-carb on here.
 In fact, carbs make up approx. 70% of my daily intake and I very much have a mindset of abundance as far as food is concerned.
 No restriction, no diets.
 Just eating what makes me feel my best and fuels my lifestyle.
 If you guessed that may be carbs, you couldn’t be more right.

-Following the above principle, I wanted to make this a satisfying meal that can actually keep you full for more than, ahem, thirty minutes.
+Following the above principle, I wanted to make these vegan lettuce wraps a satisfying meal that can actually keep you full for more than, ahem, thirty minutes.

 For the carby and wholesome base, we’re using brown rice.
 You can use white, or any other grain of your choice, but I love the slightly nutty flavour of the brown variety.
-We’re gonna sauté that with broccoli and kale once cooked, adding just a tbsp for extra flavour.
+Once cooked, we’re gonna sauté that with broccoli and kale, adding just a tbsp of tamari for extra flavour.

 Of course, I try to keep my recipes as versatile as possible.
 So feel free to add any other veggies of your choice – this meal is great for cleaning out the fridge!

 Jackfruit is one of those things that’s a bit intimidating and weird at first.
-But it doesn’t have that much of a flavour, so you can cook it in whatever you want and it will simply absorb the flavour of the sauce you cook it in.
+But it doesn’t have that much of a flavour, so it will simply absorb the flavour of the sauce you cook it in.
 For these tacos, we’re using the one and only agave nectar and tamari (gluten-free soy sauce alternative) with garlic, ginger, and just a few basic spices.
 Going for a more minimalist, fresh summer vibe, I didn’t think it needed too much.